sguox002/leetcode/leetcode-all.md

 - find each char's first and last index.
 - extend range using inside chars. -this is very tricky. (once we found the interval no change the we stop)
 - sort intervals and get the max non-overlapping substrings. always uses smaller segment first.
+- can apply some greedy approach: If we find a valid substring, and then another valid substring within the first substring - we can ignore the larger substring.
+E.g. if we find "abccba", and then "bccb", and then "cc", we only care about "cc".
+This can be easily proven by a contradiction.
 Very hard.
 ->>